Click on the title of lecture and seminar courses for a tentative syllabus.

 Evolution of Human Behavior (EBH 200; 3 credits)

 An introduction to how evolutionary theory informs our understanding of human behavior.
 Our overarching goal will be to understand how and why our behaviors differ from other animals, and thus to gain insight into what arguably makes humans unique.
 Major topics include: group living and mating/marriage systems; raising offspring and the human lifespan; competition and aggression; cooperation and altruism; decision making; and norms and institutions.
-Prerequisites: ANP 120 or BIO 201 or BIO 202.
-Typically offered in the Fall semester and online in the Summer term.
+Offered in-person the Fall semester and online in the Summer term.

 Behavioral Ecology (EBH 359; 3 credits)

 A consideration of the patterns of animal behavior in relation to ecological circumstances and evolutionary history.
 Vertebrate examples are emphasized.
-Prerequisite: BIO 201.
-Typically offered in the Fall semester.
+Offered in the Fall semester.

 Evolution of Social Complexity (EBH 362; 3 credits)